boriel-basic/zxbasic/docs/syntax.md

 ### Lines and sentences

-Since ZX BASIC is **line oriented** this implies that the ''end of line'' (also known as ''carriage return'' or ''<CR>'') is taken into account during syntax checking, and you cannot break lines in the middle of a sentence:
+Since ZX BASIC is **line oriented** this implies that the ''end of line'' (also known as ''carriage return'' or `<CR>`) is taken into account during syntax checking, and you cannot break lines in the middle of a sentence:

 ```
 REM The following line has a syntax error